What Happens if Your Cat Eats Marjiuana? Stoned Cat FAQs

 If your cat has taken THC, go to the vet and be very detailed with the information you provide.

 Cats can ingest marijuana products or inhale secondhand marijuana smoke.
-Edibles are infused with the oil that was used to extract THC from the cannabis plant and will therefore have a higher concentration of THC.
+Edibles are infused with the oil used to extract THC from the cannabis plant and will therefore have a higher concentration of THC.

 Edibles may also contain toxic substances like chocolate which are not safe for cats.
 Products that are safe for humans may not always be suitable for cats.
 All animals have different reactions to medicine, supplements, treats, or snacks like chocolate that are safe for humans.